syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 ## NumericAxis

-NumericalAxis is used to plot numerical to the chart.
+NumericalAxis is used to plot numerical value to the chart.
 You can set NumericalAxis for both PrimaryAxis and SecondaryAxis.

 The following APIs are used to customize NumericalAxis.